Fittokung/ChaiTung-financial-Tracker/README.md

   - Allows users to add a new income with category, amount, date, and description.

-- **Statistic** (in process)
+- **Statistic**

-  - Display income/expense analytics via charts or graphs.
+  - Visualize your financial trends with monthly bar charts for income and expenses.

-- **Balance** (in process)
+- **Balance**

-  - A summary of total income and expenses.
+  - View a summary of your total account balance.
+This screen also allows you to filter and sort your transactions by category, making it easy to find specific entries.

-- **Profile** (in process)
+- **Profile**
   - Basic user information.

 ## ✨ Features

-- Record income and expenses
+- Record income and expense transactions in detail.
-- Date picker for transaction date
+- Convenient date picker for selecting transaction dates.
-- List of transactions with icons and time
+- Clear display of transaction lists, complete with category icons and timestamps.
-- Simple tab-based navigation
+- Simple tab-based navigation for a smooth user experience.

 ## 🚀 Getting Started